 Code Commit

-After the source code of a new feature or update is ready, a developer commits the code and pushes it to a repository.
+The DevOps pipeline is triggered when a developer commits the source code of a new feature or update and pushes it to a repository.

 Build